Nab-88/social-graphs-and-interactions/index.md

 ### 6.1 - Sentiment analysis over characters

-For the characters we performed a sentimental analysis over each of their lines in the movies and calculated the score.
+For the characters we performed a sentimental analysis over each of their words in the movies and calculated the score.

 ![alt text](./assets/lotr_sent_total.png "Ranking for characters who appears in the three movies")